mul118/shinyGoogleCharts/README.md

 #shinyGoogleCharts

-shinyGoogleCharts provides lightweight functions for displaying and editing Google Charts in a Shiny app.
+shinyGoogleCharts provides lightweight functions for displaying and interactively editing Google Charts in a Shiny app.

 To install, run